prikhi/AcornAccounting/docs/source/specs/design/screens.rst

 **Entry Conditions**

-The Bank Receiving Entry page will be accessible by clicking an Entry on the :ref:`Bank Register Page <Bank Register Page Design>` or by clicking a Transaction on the :ref:`Account Detail Page <Account Detail Page Design>` or :ref:`Event Detail Page <Event Detail Page Design>`.
+The Bank Receiving Entry page will be accessible by clicking an Entry on the :ref:`Bank Journal Page <Bank Journal Page Design>` or by clicking a Transaction on the :ref:`Account Detail Page <Account Detail Page Design>` or :ref:`Event Detail Page <Event Detail Page Design>`.